 - Encourages staff suggestions, “Would you like to consider…?”

-How to implement food & wine matching in your business
+How to implement food & wine pairing in your business

 A great resource is a book called The Wine Bible by Karen MacNeil who talks about the ‘10 Rules of Wine Pairing’.
 These are guides that will help you select wines for your by-the-glass list that are likely to pair with your menu.